 Open access policies

-Multiple open access policies will apply to your research, including the University of Nottingham, Research Excellence Framework and multiple funder policies.
+Multiple open access (OA) policies will apply to your research, including the University of Nottingham, Research Excellence Framework (REF) and various funder policies.

 The University of Nottingham open access policy